How to Start a Marina

 - Boat lifts and ports: Boat lift systems use air assist pumps to lift boats from the water, while boat ports let boaters easily drive their vessel on and off for easier docking.

-- PWC ports and kayak launches: Attract boaters of all interests by installing a PWC port and kayak and canoe launches to make your marina more versatile.
+- PWC ports, kayak & canoe launches: Attract boaters of all interests by installing a PWC port and kayak and canoe launches to make your marina more versatile.

 - Floating walkways: Floating walkways are stable walking platforms you install on your water for boaters to get out and stretch their legs or to attract non-boating visitors to enjoy the natural beauty of your waterfront property.